Stability of AI Governance Systems: A Coupled Dynamics Model of Public Trust and Social Disruptions: Model

-To further clarify the behavioral interpretation, the exogenous influence on trust operates through two layers of heterogeneity.
-First, the perceived event intensity \( S_t \) is agent-specific: because each agent carries a distinct trust history \( T_i \), the memory accumulation process (Equation~2) produces individualized perceptions of event salience---analogous to how personal media diets and social circles shape one’s awareness of AI-related incidents.
-Second, the diagonal matrix \( B \) captures each agent’s reactivity to their perceived event intensity, representing heterogeneity in emotional responsiveness, cognitive bias, or risk attitude.
-The product \( BS_t \) thus models a realistic two-stage process: agents first \emph{perceive} events differently, then \emph{react} to those perceptions differently, jointly shaping the trajectory of trust across the population.
+To further clarify the behavioral interpretation, exogenous influence on trust operates through two layers of heterogeneity.
+First, the perceived event intensity $S_t$ is agent-specific: because each agent carries a distinct trust history, the memory accumulation process produces individualized perceptions of event salience.
+Second, the diagonal matrix $B$ captures each agent's reactivity to their perceived event intensity, representing heterogeneity in emotional responsiveness, cognitive bias, or risk attitude.